 “Upon completion, this record-breaking structure will be an essential part of the HS2 railway.”
 I’d like to thank everyone who helped us get to this exciting point, and I’m looking forward to seeing the entire viaduct come together in the coming years.”

 The factory together with the surrounding structures will be demolished once construction is completed, and the whole area between the viaduct and the Chiltern tunnel will be transformed into chalk grassland and woodland as part of HS2’s green corridor project.

 Installation starts on the HS2’s ‘green’ cut and cover tunnels

-Construction of the first of five planned ‘green’ cut and cover tunnels on the HS2 project has begun, led by French engineering firm Matière.
-Engineers for HS2 deployed a twin arch ‘M’ shape structure design, which they referred to be more efficient than a standard box structure and uses less concrete.
+Construction of the first of five planned ‘green’ cut and cover tunnels on the HS2 project have begun, led by French engineering firm Matière.
+Engineers for HS2 deployed a twin arch ‘M’ shape structure design, which they referred to be more efficient than a standard box structure and use less concrete.

 For Northamptonshire’s 2.5km Chipping Warden green tunnel, parts are being made offsite in a factory in Derbyshire.
 This lighter-weight modular approach is set to reduce the amount of carbon incorporated in the structure by more than half.
 It also needs less manpower and equipment on the job site.

 HS2 green tunnels contractors